 » Grant funding information

 » Research policies and procedures

 The PhD Steering Committee is a small group of self-identified MGH-based faculty who share a common interest in enhancing the research environment on our campus with a particular focus on issues unique to people with basic science training working within a clinical department structure.
 We welcome hearing your comments, concerns and suggestions.
 For more information about this group, please contact Wilma M. Wasco, PhD or Samuel D. Rabkin, PhD.

 Research Space Management Group

 The mission of the RSMG at MGH is to improve the use of research space, fair space allocations, and to support the research community.
 RSMG is responsible for working with ECOR, Research Management and other MGH leaders to develop and implement space allocation strategies that support overall institutional research objectives.
 RSMG is responsible for completing annual surveys of research space utilization and for reviewing the results with Department/Center chiefs or Program Directors to anticipate changing space needs and to develop plans for meeting future research space requirements for both new and existing programs.

-Research Ventures & Licensing (RVL) is a division of Partners HealthCare that coordinates industrial relationships and IP management across Partners HealthCare, Massachusetts General Hospital and Brigham and Women’s Hospital.
+Partners Innovation is a division of Partners HealthCare that coordinates industrial relationships and IP management across Partners HealthCare, Brigham and Women’s Hospital, Massachusetts General Hospital and McLean Hospital.